-The NAECB Examination is delivered via computer at over 110 AMP Assessment Centers geographically located throughout the United States (Find an Assessment Center).
-This examination can only be taken in the USA and Puerto Rico.
+The NAECB Examination is delivered by computer at approximately 300 PSI Test Centers geographically located throughout the United States (Find an Assessment Center).
 There are no application deadlines and a candidate who meets eligibility requirements may submit an application and fee at any time.
-The examination is administered by appointment only Monday through Friday at 9:00 a.m. and 1:30 There is a 3 1/2 hour time limit on the examination.
+The examination is administered by appointment only Monday through Saturday.
+Appointment starting times may vary by location.
+Candidates are scheduled on a first-come, first served basis.

-2. You can also submit a paper application to NAECB Examination, Applied Measurement Professionals, Inc., 18000 W. 105th Street, Olathe, KS 66061.Click on the Candidate Handbook link at the right which contains a paper application for NAECB exam.
+2. You can also submit a paper application to NAECB Examination, PSI 18000 W. 105th Street, Olathe, KS 66061.Click on the Candidate Handbook link at the right which contains a paper application for NAECB exam.
 For further information, you may call the Candidate Services Department at (888) 519-9901.

 All candidates must review and accept the Code of Conduct during the registration process.
 Failure to do so will prevent registration.

 Repeat Examination $250

 There are four scholarships of $350 that will be granted biannually in April and September of each year.
 The scholarship must be used within six months of being granted.

 Repeating the Examination